rtm516/GeyserMC-wiki/FAQ.md

 * Geyser-Velocity works with [Velocity](https://www.velocitypowered.com/)
 * Geyser-Sponge works with [SpongeVanilla or SpongeForge](https://www.spongepowered.org/)

+## What server versions does Geyser-Spigot support?
+The Geyser-Spigot plugin supports any Minecraft server version 1.12.2 or later.
+Any earlier version is not supported by the plugin - use a proxy version or the standalone build instead.

 ## If using BungeeCord or another fork, where do I need to put Geyser/Floodgate?
 You only need Geyser and/or Floodgate on the BungeeCord server, as long as not using the Floodgate API.
 In this case, Floodgate is needed on the "backend" servers as well.